 A Fun Way To Sing For The Whole Family

 Singers use the entire body as they sing.
-Combining natural talent and skill will bring a good result.
+Combining natural talent, hard work, and skill will bring a good result.

-Tension is an enemy to the singer.
+Tension is an enemy to the voice.
 Most tension lurks in the neck, back and face.
-The windmill exercise combined with the rag doll position helps to release tension.
+The windmill exercise combined with the ragdoll position helps to release tension.
 Because the body itself is the singer's instrument, the singer must treat the body like any good musical instrument.
 Avoid screaming, smoking, alcohol and straining the vocal cords (bands) at all cost.

-One way to do this, is to make sure all tension is released from the body before singing is to practice the ragdoll exercise.
+Another way to do reduce all tension from the body before singing is to practice the ragdoll exercise.
 The ragdoll also provides an easy method for the singer to 'feel' where the musical vibrations are located.
 In this case - the face and the chest.

 I wish you joy as you sing.